m-islam-ciplc/CBL_TSO/DOCKER_README.md

-# CBL Sales Order - Docker Deployment Guide
+# CBL Sales Orders - Docker Deployment Guide

-This comprehensive guide explains how to deploy and manage the CBL Sales Order system using Docker containers.
+This comprehensive guide explains how to deploy and manage the CBL Sales Orders system using Docker containers.

 ## 📋 **Table of Contents**